MichaelPrue/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

- -Its not clear how what the criteria for "staff picks" but showing a table of success rate of fundraiser for campaigns that are "staff picks" vs. not "staff picks" with in the "theater" category
+ -Its not clear how what the criteria for "staff picks" but showing a table of success rate of fundraiser for campaigns that are "staff picks" vs. not "staff picks" within the "theater" category.